Codrax/Codrut-Fluent-Design-System/README.md

 ## Components
 - Minimise Panel, a Panel that is able to minimise itself with a optional animation, works best with DoubleBuffered and for more panels, use Align.alTop
 - Panel, a TPanel component with inproved features and the ability to sync to the System Color Theme
+- Button, a powerfull button in the Fluent Design style, customizable with custom colors, shapes, button types, long presses, 2-states, checkable, dropdown, and more.
+It can also be aligned Vertically and Horizontalle, and the Icon as well
-- Button, a very customizable and advanced button from CodrutsVisualLibrary with inproved features, can be styled multiple ways, icon support, gradient, accent color sync, align, subtext, automatic font sizing and more
+- ButtonDesign, a very customizable and advanced button from CodrutsVisualLibrary with inproved features, can be styled multiple ways, icon support, gradient, accent color sync, align, subtext, automatic font sizing and more
 - Radio Button, a radio button component with multiple aligmnets
 - Scrollbar, a simple scrollbar that minimised itself to a line when not in use
 - Scrollbox, a modern scrollbox that uses the modern scrollbars